Sunday, December 8, 2019

 At the beginning of the 19th century the task of the night watchman changed insofar as there were increasingly "silent" night watchmen, which was made possible by the invention of the watchman's noctuaries and laborer's regulators by the Englishman Samuel Day (1803).
 These are mechanical watches in which the night watchman had to put a slip of paper into a previously covered hole at certain hours as evidence of his regular tour.
 In the morning, a police officer checked that all the holes were filled.

-in his features section published in 1843 Berlins Moral Neglect writes , Karl Gutzkow :
+In his features section published in 1843 Berlins Moral Neglect writes , Karl Gutzkow :

 “The theft in easier by Berlin is made the lack of supervision and the furnishing of the houses.
 The number of night watchmen is far too small.
 These 'purrs' are old, retired military personnel or other prospects who, out of desperation, take up a service that they almost only do pro forma.
 The night watchmen in Berlin are often decrepit old people.
 With a meager salary, they are on the sports of dependent their service. [...]
 The Berlin night watchman has a bunch of a hundred house keys hanging on his body and unlocks anyone who wishes to enter the first best house after ten o'clock in the evening.
 The are his tips earnings .
 You can see that there is no place in the world where thieves are as comfortable as in Berlin.